 In vain will regulators, auditors, and prosecutors look for culprits among burning wreckage, choking smoke and dazed staff, stumbling around outside the building clutching Iron Mountain boxes.

 The exploding whale

-Or, for a more distant example, take the celebrated exploding whale of Lane County, Oregon, from 1970.
-See the entertaining news report in the panel, which covers the event since well before it happened.
+Take the celebrated exploding whale of Lane County, Oregon, from 1970.
+See the entertaining news report in the panel.

-What is most amazing here is not that onlookers, held behind barriers a quarter of a mile away, had to run for their lives while brick-sized lumps of stinking, fetid, whale flesh rained down on them from from the sky, but that no-one — not the highways authority, not the project manager, not the forklift driver, not the reporter, not the film crew, not the gelignite vendor, not the hundreds and hundreds of spectators — not a single one of them asked that most basic of questions: “you are proposing to detonate a rotting sperm whale with half a ton of dynamite.
+What is most amazing here is not that onlookers, held behind barriers a quarter of a mile away, had to run for their lives while brick-sized lumps of stinking, fetid, whale flesh rained down on them from from the sky, but that no-one — not the highways authority, not the project manager, not the forklift driver, not the reporter, not the film crew, not the gelignite vendor, not those hundreds and hundreds of spectators, fleeing for their lives — not one asked: “you are proposing to detonate a rotting sperm whale with half a ton of dynamite.
 Have you completely lost your mind?”

-Actually, one man had, and this is where the irony gets positively Homeric.
-A certain Walter Umenhofer, a military veteran with explosives training who happened to be in the area to take advantage of a “Get a Whale of a Deal!” promotion in a nearby car dealership, warned anyone who would listen that half a ton of dynamite was far too much.
-Umenhofer suggested 4 kg would be enough.
-His advice went unheeded.
+That fellow, one Walter Umenhofer, was a military veteran with explosives training.
+He came to the area to take advantage of a “Get a Whale of a Deal!” promotion in a nearby car dealership.
+When he heard the plan, he warned anyone who would listen that half a ton of dynamite was far too much.
+Four kilogrammes would be plenty.